-You need to be able to stand out from the crowd by finding new and varied ways to get your message across without using stock words that every other applicant has used.
+You need to stand out from the crowd.
+Find new and varied ways to get your message across without using stock words that every other applicant has used.

-Even better than finding synonyms for commonly used words, you should try to use your resume or cover letter to demonstrate through real-life examples the traits you are trying to convey.
+Further in this article you can find synonyms for many words commonly seen on a resume.
+But even better than finding synonyms, you should try to use your resume or cover letter to prove through real-life examples the traits you are trying to convey.

 Use the different sections of your resume to give some real-life examples

-So for example, if you want to say that you’re a continuous learner, you could use the Education section of your resume to emphasise your continuing further education and professional development achievements.
+If you want to say that you’re a continuous learner, you could use the Education section of your resume to emphasize your continuing further education and professional development achievements.

-Showing that you have successfully completed a study programme, or a professional development course is one thing.
+Saying that you have successfully completed a study program, or a professional development course is one thing.

 This clearly shows, through real-life examples, that you are continuous learner.

-When writing about your professional experience on your resume, you can use your experiences to demonstrate certain key traits that you want to emphasise.
+When writing about your professional experience on your resume, you can use your experiences to demonstrate certain key traits that you want to emphasize.

 And not only highlight that you have worked as a team player, but that you were able to add real value to your company by doing so.